 The only exception is when the space is the organizer of the event.
 This can happen when people book directly on the space's calendar and add themselves as an invitee, as is the case for some Microsoft users booking through Robin's web dashboard.
 Updating permissions to allow users to book as themselves will resolve this.

-To avoid surprises, the event organizer will receive an email notification that will look something like this:
+To avoid surprises, the event organizer will receive email notifications when an event is automatically unbooked that will look similar to the examples below:

 - Make sure your booking user has read/write access on the room calendars.
 This is most critical for G Suite users, and happens when the connected booking user doesn't have the right permissions to modify other people's events.
 If you see an error on your display when an event is attempting to auto-unbook this is why.